Presidency of Theodore Roosevelt: Philippines

 Americans heatedly debated the status of the new territories.
 Roosevelt believed that Cuba should be quickly granted independence and that Puerto Rico should remain a semi-autonomous possession under the terms of the Foraker Act.
 He wanted U.S. forces to remain in the Philippines to establish a stable, democratic government, even in the face of an insurrection led by Emilio Aguinaldo.
-Roosevelt feared that a quick U.S. withdrawal would lead to instability in the Philippines or a takeover by Germany.
+Roosevelt feared that a quick U.S. withdrawal would lead to instability in the Philippines or a takeover by Japan.

-The Filipino insurrection largely ended in 1902, and the insurgents accepted American rule.
-However, trouble continued in the remote southern areas, where the Muslim Moros resisted American rule as they had resisted the Spanish, resulting in the Moro Rebellion.
+The primary phase of the Philippine Insurrection was over by 1902 as most Filipino leaders had accepted American rule.
+However, fighting between U.S. forces and pockets of lingering Filipino resistance continued for years, especially in the remote southern areas, where the Muslim Moros resisted American rule as they had resisted the Spanish, resulting in the Moro Rebellion.
 To resolve religious tensions, and eliminate the last Spanish presence, Roosevelt continued the McKinley policies of buying out the Catholic friars and returning them to Spain (with compensation to the Pope).

 Modernizing the Philippines was a high priority.
 He invested heavily in upgrading the infrastructure, introducing public health programs, and launching economic and social modernization.
-His enthusiasm shown in 1898-99 for colonies cooled off, and Roosevelt saw the islands as "our heel of Achilles."
+His enthusiasm shown in 1898–99 for colonies cooled off, and Roosevelt saw the islands as "our heel of Achilles."
 He told Taft in 1907, "I should be glad to see the islands made independent, with perhaps some kind of international guarantee for the preservation of order, or with some warning on our part that if they did not keep order we would have to interfere again."
-By then the president and his foreign policy advisers turned away from Asian issues to concentrate on Latin America, and Roosevelt redirected Philippine policy to prepare the islands to become the first Western colony in Asia to achieve self-government.
+By then the president and his foreign policy advisers turned away from Asian issues to concentrate on Latin America, and Roosevelt redirected Philippine policy to prepare the islands to become the first Western colony in Asia to achieve self-government; the Philippines held its first democratic elections in 1907, electing a Filipino-run legislature that was subject to an American Governor-General.
 Though most Filipino leaders favored independence, some minority groups, especially the Chinese who controlled much of local business, wanted to stay under American rule indefinitely.

 The Philippines was a major target for the progressive reformers.
 A report to Secretary of War Taft provided a summary of what the American civil administration had achieved.
 It included, in addition to the rapid building of a public school system based on English language teaching: